 It’s another two-person job that involves removing multiple parts of your chimney and, occasionally ‘destructive’ access to check that the installation is safe and compliant.

 A flue pressure test – PASSED.

 Got a Party-Wall Award?

-If you have a chimney that rests within a party-wall, and is included in a party-wall award, it needs a special kind of inspection.
+If you have a chimney that rests within a party wall and is included in a party wall award, it needs a special kind of inspection.

-When our team carries out inspections of this kind, they use a specialist camera which can rotate 360 degrees and swivel 180 degrees to provide clear footage of the entire flue.
+When our team carries out inspections of this kind, they use a specialist camera that can rotate 360 degrees and swivel 180 degrees to provide clear footage of the entire flue.
 There’s no better way to grab an unobstructed glimpse at what’s going on up there.

 These inspections are sometimes used for party-wall disputes in court, and the footage we obtain can be used as evidence.

 The inspection includes a full review of all the open and working chimneys in the adjacent property, and usually features smoke test 1, too.
 This reveals whether or not the flue is already leaking.

 We hope this has provided a valuable insight into what you can expect from a chimney inspection in London.